 Now it’s time to decide: what should be done?

-Some agents might use AI models to make complex decisions, such as predicting supply chain delays or detecting fraud patterns.
-Other agents may rely on simpler rules, such as "if over budget, alert finance"
+Some agents might use large language models (LLMs) to make complex decisions, such as predicting supply chain delays or detecting fraud.
+Other agents may rely on rules like "if over budget, alert finance," or be assigned as a target agent for task-specific actions.

 4. Coordination